Worried pregnant woman sitting on a couch in the living room at home

 What Happens if you Take Crack Cocaine When Pregnant

-There is a lot of misinformation on the internet about crack cocaine and babies.
-It is important, for the sake of both you and your unborn child, to make sure you’re getting the facts.
+For the sake of both you and your unborn child, it is essential to ensure you’re getting the facts.

 Effects of Crack Cocaine on Fetal Development

 Crack cocaine and pregnancy should never mix.
-The effects that crack will have on your unborn baby depend on a few factors: how often you use, how far into the pregnancy you are, and what medical resources you have at your disposal.
+Crack’s effects on your unborn baby depend on a few factors: how often you use it and how far into the pregnancy you are.

 Crack use makes you much more likely to give birth prematurely.
 This can be detrimental to your child’s development and is risky even without drugs in the mix.